rombit-be/antwerp-core-react-branding/README.md

 # Antwerp Core React Branding
-> React port of the Antwerpen.be Core Branding
+> React port of the Antwerpen.be Core Branding.
+This project is currently in beta and is provided without any support.

 ## Goal of the project
 Make a tested react port of the Antwerp Core Branding static elements